LuxVim/lux.nvim/README.md

 # lux.nvim

-A stylish and functional Neovim colorscheme with radiant light themes and deep, atmospheric dark variants.
-Designed for readability, elegance, and seamless plugin integration.
+A Neovim theme with radiant light and deep, atmospheric dark variants, designed for readability, elegance, and seamless plugin integration.

 ## ✨ Features